Notes to newcomers to fermentation:

 Given the good flavors associated with pickling spices, I decided an increase in spice volume from my regular mix should be tried.
 I also decided to boil the spices in the brine (which I do anyway if I have the time) to impart more flavor.

 To avoid undue softening, especially in this summer heat, I used the technique of refrigerator fermenting.
 Although I don’t recommend immediate placement of lacto-ferments into a refrigerator (I won’t get into the why now), fermentation doesn’t stop in a refrigerator.
-So to get that “full sour” flavor, I shelf fermented for three days followed by a few weeks in the fridge.
+So to get that “full sour” flavor, I room temperature fermented for three days followed by a few weeks in the fridge.
 You could let them go on longer too.
 The texture remained firm!

 I thought a lot about adding some previous pickle ferment brine when I put the jar together too, which is another technique (besides using salt) to give healthy bacteria a leg up over unwanted bacteria.
 However, this technique also can have the effect of softening veggies.
 Given the short shelf ferment length of my recipe, though, I think it could be a viable technique and you may want to try it.